w3c/wot-thing-description/explainer/Explainer.md

 The current proposal uses a more straightforward and "natural" JSON serialization which we are however attempting to align with the current JSON-LD 1.1 proposal.

-### TD Serialization's relationship to JSON-LD 1.1
+### TD Serialization's Relationship to JSON-LD 1.1

 Currently the TD specification only defines a JSON serialization.